saadkhan29/lesson-w10d01-express/README.md

 ### Express as an API

-- Write five CRUD endpoints for an API resource using Express and JavaScript to implement a REST service.
+- Write endpoints for an API resource using Express and JavaScript to implement a REST service.

 ### Express Router